anishpavaskar/Linearregression/README.md

 # Linearregression
-A linear regression made using gradient descent
+A linear regression made using the sum of squared differences algorithm and gradient descent

 # Dependencies